The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Methods

-But what about the elements of $\ker \partial_k$ that are not in the image of $\partial_{k+1}$?
-It is these elements that form the $k$-dimensional holes of the simplicial complex.
+Elements of $\ker \partial_k$ that are not in the image of $\partial_{k+1}$ form the $k$-dimensional holes of the simplicial complex.
 We would like to count the number of $k$-dimensional holes within the simplicial complex, but there may be many cycles which, by the definition of $\partial$, form a boundary of this $k$-dimensional hole.
 As such, we must associate all cycles enclosing each unique $k$-dimensional hole.
 In other words, we form an equivalence class of the cycles by associating any two cycles $x,y \in \ker\partial_k$ if $x - y \in \im \partial_{k+1}$.

 We now have the machinery necessary to define the homology groups of simplicial complexes.
 The homology group in dimension $k$ of simplicial complex $K(G)$ is precisely the group formed by the equivalence classes described above.
 Formally, $H_k(K(G)) = \ker\partial_k / \im\partial_{k+1}$.
 The rank of this group $\beta_k = |H_k(K(G))|$ corresponds to the number of $k$-dimensional holes in $K(G)$.
 We refer to the rank of this group as the $k$-th Betti number.